 generated_response_lengthSet this under generation to one of Concise, Moderate or Verbose.
 This setting adjusts the prompt to request responses of the specified length.
 If not set, the default is Moderate.

-retrieval_confidence_thresholdSet this under confidence_thresholds to one of Lowest, Low, High or Highest.
+retrieval_confidence_thresholdSet this under confidence_thresholds to one of Off, Lowest, Low, High or Highest.
 This threshold determines the minimum confidence required that the retrieved documents answer the user’s query.
 If the confidence is below the threshold, the agent will return a default “I don’t know” response instead of generating a response.
 The default is “Low”.

-response_confidence_thresholdSet this under confidence_thresholds to one of Lowest, Low, High or Highest.
+response_confidence_thresholdSet this under confidence_thresholds to one of Off, Lowest, Low, High or Highest.
 This threshold evaluates the confidence that both the generated response and the retrieved documents answer the user’s query.
 If the confidence is below the threshold, the agent will return a default “I don’t know” response.
 The default is Low.

 query_rewriteIf enabled, the user’s query is rewritten using the context of the conversation to support multi-turn interactions.
 This setting is enabled by default.